DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-13-no-known-organisation.md

 ---
-title: When a user isn’t recognised
+title: When a user is not recognised
-description: Designs for when a user’s email isn’t in our whitelist.
+description: Designs for when a user’s email is not in our whitelist
 date: 2018-07-13
 ---